individual-brain-charting/docs/docs/source/tasks.rst

    - Software: Expyriment 0.9.0 (Python 3.6)
    - Response device: Five-button ergonomic pad (current designs, package 932 with pyka hhsc-1x5-n4)

+   - Audio device: MagnaCoil (Magnacoustics)

 This task, originally described in (`Santoro et al., 2017 <https://doi.org/10.1073/pnas.1617622114>`__), is an auditory localizer.
 During each run, the participants were presented with sounds from different categories, and were instructed to press a button with the index finger whenever two consecutive sounds were identical.
 From a group of 288 sounds, divided into 6 different categories, 4 sets were created.
 Each set contained 72 sounds of each of the categories, and each one was present only in one of the sets.
 Furthermore, each set was pre-randomized in 3 different orders, and the same sequences were used for all participants.
 On top of the 72 sounds, each run also included 5 silences and 5 repeated sounds from the original 72.
 In total, each run consisted of 82 trials of 2 seconds each.
 It is important to note that the data for this task was acquired using an interrupted acquisition sequence, to minimize the effect that scanner noise can have in the auditory processing targeted by the experiment.
 To this end, the inter-stimulus interval was programmed in a sequence of 4, 4, and 6 seconds, meaning that the interval between stimuli would be 4s for the first trial, 4s for the second, 6s for the third, and then the sequence repeats until the end of the run.
 The variability of the ISI and the silence trials avoided stimulus' presentation to be predictable in time.
+**Note:** We used the MagnaCoil (Magnacoustics) audio device for all subjects except for *subject-08*, for whom we employed Optoacoustics.

 The conditions for this task are described in `this table <condAudio_>`__ and the main contrasts derived from those conditions are described in `this table <contAudio_>`__.